"But mostly crew members have fun while doing awesome projects and

 There are five forms you will need to fill out.

-Three of the forms are Google Docs and you can access them via the buttons on the right in blue (Information Form, Company Contract, and Monetary Agreement Form).
+Four of the forms are Google Docs and you can access them via the buttons on the right in blue (Information Form, Company Contract, and Monetary Agreement Form, and Crew Hours Pledge Form).
 They must be completed in their entirety and submitted online before your first crew session.

 Make sure to scroll down a bit to find